 Plant Medicine work carries with it an inherent sense of mystery.

-The invitation to work with sacred plants is to step beyond the comforts and confines of modernity and into a doorway to realms beyond ordinary perception, awakening to the profound mysteries of existence.
-Words often fall short in capturing the true essence of these journeys; it’s an experience that must be felt, especially if you feel the call to travel to Peru and embrace this deep, transformative mystery.
+The invitation to work with sacred plants is an invitation to step beyond the comforts and confines of modern life and enter a doorway into realms beyond ordinary perception—awakening to the deeper mysteries of existence.
+Words often fall short of capturing the essence of these journeys; they are experiences meant to be felt, especially for those who feel the call to Peru and the ancient medicine held within its mountains, rivers and traditions.

 A Glimpse into the Legacy of San Pedro.